PrzemekWasinski/TakeMeOut/README.md

     Then, open SQL Server Management Studio and connect using Windows Authentication, Select encryption as optional and check Trust Server Certificate -> Connect

+If you are using Windows:

+    Go into EatMeOut.API and open appsettings.json and make sure the Default Connection string is:
+    Server=localhost;Database=EatMeOutDB;Trusted_Connection=True;TrustServerCertificate=True

+    Open integrated terminal in EatMeOut\EatMeOut.API and run the following commands:

+    dotnet ef migrations add InitialCreate
+    dotnet ef database update
+    dotnet build
+    dotnet run

+    Open integrated terminal in EatMeOut\frontend:

+    npx http-server -p 8080 (or any other port)

+    Open your browser and navigate to http://127.0.0.1:8080, use Ctrl + Shift + R to clear browser cache

 OR

 If you are using MacOS/Linux:

+Go into EatMeOut.API and open appsettings.json and make sure the Default Connection string is:
+Server=localhost,1433;Database=EatMeOutDB;User Id=admin;Password=Password123#;TrustServerCertificate=True

 Run Docker, make sure the SQL Server Image is installed and running.
 Create a new Microsoft SQL Server, username: sa and password: YourStrongPassword123 and click Finish.

-    Go into Visual Studio 2022/Vistual Studio Code -> Right click EatMeOut.API folder, open integrated terminal then run the following commands: dotnet build
+    Open integrated terminal in EatMeOut\EatMeOut.API and run the following commands:

+    dotnet ef migrations add InitialCreate
     dotnet ef database update
+    dotnet build
     dotnet run

-    Go into EatMeOut.API and open appsettings.json and make sure the Default Connection string is:

-    Server=localhost;Database=EatMeOutDB;Trusted_Connection=True;TrustServerCertificate=True

-OR

-If you are using MacOS/Linux:

-Server=localhost,1433;Database=EatMeOutDB;User Id=admin;Password=Password123#;TrustServerCertificate=True

-    Open integrated terminal by right clicking on the frontend folder and run:
+    Open integrated terminal in EatMeOut\frontend:

-    npx http-server -p 8080
+    npx http-server -p 8080 (or any other port)

-    Open your browser and navigate to http://127.0.0.1:8080
+    Open your browser and navigate to http://127.0.0.1:8080, use Command + Shift + R to clear browser cache

-    212121